 Weeding/Deselection

-Weeding or deselection is the process of removing materials from the library collection in a systematic and deliberate way in order to maintain a current, viable, and useful collection that serves the curricular needs of the College.
-Weeding is a dynamic and ongoing process and the following factors are used to determine when materials should be removed from the collection:
+Weeding or deselection is the process of removing materials from the library collection in a systematic and deliberate way to maintain a current, viable, and useful collection that serves the curricular needs of the College.
+Weeding is a dynamic and ongoing process, and the following factors are used to determine when materials should be removed from the collection:

 Cooperative Collection Agreements

 The Library supplements the information resources that are available to its users by participating in various cooperative agreements.
-The Inter-Library Loan (ILL) program provides access to print monographs and journal articles available from libraries within Michigan and elsewhere.
+The Inter-Library Loan (ILL) program provides access to journal articles and book chapters available from libraries within Michigan and elsewhere.
 MeLCat provides access to both print and multimedia resources statewide.
 Both of these services are available for free to all students, faculty, and staff of LCC.

 Liaison with User Groups